nidhish-nayak/trendz/README.md

 ## About the Project

-Trendz is a full-stack application featuring social media functionalities such as posts, likes, uploads, etc. This project is built using Typescript, React, Express, React Query, PostgreSQL and so on.
+Trendz is a full-stack app with features like AI-moderation, realtime, infinite-scroll, Auth, image-upload, posts, comments, likes, follows, uploads, stories, profiles and more.
+This project is built using Typescript, React, Express, React Query, PostgreSQL and so on.
 We will be implementing the features with Context APIs to maintain simplicity as much as possible so that anyone can understand the process.

 ![preview](https://github.com/nidhish-nayak/trendz/assets/76598208/13aeba9b-2bde-48d5-b661-1a645e87e3ff)